modxorg/Docs/en/extending-modx/creating-components/git-basics.md

 **Once again I remind**, it is not at all necessary to develop add-ons in MODX - it is just a useful skill that can make your life much easier.

 Another difference with Git is the storage format.
-It does not climb into your files, saving everything you need in one directory **.
-Git **.
+It does not climb into your files, saving everything you need in one directory **.Git**.
 In fact, `Sendex/.git` is the repository.
 That is why we needed to delete the old directory, which was the modExtra repository.

 Now we have created a new, clean Git repository, in which no changes have been saved.
 This repository is **local**, it is not yet attached to GitHub, but is fully operational.
 You can copy the project to a USB flash drive, carry it back and forth and at the same time its history of changes will be there.